sudara/stitches/README.md

 This is called after a track has successfully seeked and is playing again.
 Note that `track:playing` will not call after seek unless the track was stopped at the point of seeking.

+### `track:registerListen`

+After 15% of the track has been played, this fires.
+This is a good place to hook into for play stats.

 ## Why do we need this library?